-An Image Profile that can be reused is published at https://github.com/SUSE/manager-build-profiles for the desired channel version.
+An Image Profile that can be reused is published at https://github.com/SUSE/manager-build-profiles.

 The ARG parameters ensure that the built image is associated with the desired repository served by Uyuni.
 The ARG parameters also allow you to build image versions of SUSE Linux Enterprise Server which may differ from the version of SUSE Linux Enterprise Server used by the build host itself.